Evizero/Augmentor.jl/docs/introduction/background.rst

 [ISBI2016]_ where a subtask was lesion classification.

 Let's consider the following input image on the left side.
 It shows a photo of a skin lesion that was taken from above.
-Again applying the :class:`Rotate180` transformation on the input image we end up with a transformed version shown on the right side.
+By applying the :class:`Rotate180` operation to the input image, we end up with a transformed version shown on the right side.

 .. code-block:: julia